thaliproject/postcardapp/readme.md

 # Fun issues you are probably going to run into

 ## Getting Discovery Working
 First and foremost, service discovery over Wi-Fi Direct is not terribly reliable.
 It can take anywhere from seconds to minutes to discover another device.
 Yes, we are working on this (including looking at moving completely over to BLE).
 In the meantime something you can do to improve things is reboot your devices.
-But otherwise the way to know if discovery actually occured is by looking at your logcat output.
+But otherwise the way to know if discovery actually occurred is by looking at your logcat output.
 See below for instructions on using logcat.
 In the log you are looking for something like:

 ```
 08-07 11:18:47.444    6037-6037/org.thaliproject.postcardapp I/Service searcher﹕ Added service request